 Do not use a regular old Microsoft Word resume template!

 Many people get caught in this trap.
-Yes, it may contain a good basic outline to start with, but if everyone uses the same resume template, then no one will stand out from the crowd, including you.
+Yes, it may contain a good basic outline to start with, but if everyone uses the same resume template, no one will stand out from the crowd, including you.
 There is nothing wrong with using a template, but find an uncommon (yet correct) one and make it your own.
-Play with the font, borders, spacing, etc. to make it eye-catching.
+Play with the font, borders, spacing, etc., to make it eye-catching.

 2. Incorporate Borders to Draw Positive Attention